D5147, 5147, 24147

 The final summer working of the Saturday’s only Stranraer – Newcastle passenger occurred on September 2nd with Gateshead’s D5150 & D5147 in charge.

 The north-west’s parcels trains were gradually transitioning from steam to diesel - the afternoon Leeds City - Patricroft became a regular Holbeck Type 2 working, noted in January were D5147 (10th)-still allocated to Gateshead, D5096 (12th) & D7573 (26th).
+On the evening of January 19th D5147 was noted at Manchester Victoria with the Wigan - Leeds vans.

 Visitors to Derby included D5147 in April.